A history of Maidenhead Scottish

 Robertson Remarkably however, the 18 years service of Alan Cameron

-has been far exceeded by the irrepressible Bill Forbes who has been
+has been far exceeded by the irrepressible Bill Forbes who had been

 doing the job since 1979!